Migrate Skype for Business Online Plan 1 subscriptions to newer Office 365 versions

 On the Manage licenses page, clear the Skype for Business Online Plan 1 license check box and select a new service plan for the subscription the customer is moving to.

 Select Submit.
 A confirmation page lists the new license assignments.
 Continue this same process for other users who need license assignments.

 After moving the user license to the new service, you can safely cancel the retired subscription at the customer level.

-From the Dashboard menu, select Customers.
+From the Partner Center menu, select Customers.
 Select the customer whose subscription you are canceling.

 In the subscription detail page, set the subscription to Suspended.